jan-brabec/Miscellaneous/README.md

-# Miscellaneous
-Miscellaneous code
+# Miscellaneous code

-Restrictive diffusion - simulates diffusion in a restrictive environment (circle) and plots particle positions, their mean square displacement and apparent diffusion coefficient.
+* Restrictive diffusion - simulates diffusion in a restrictive environment (circle) and plots particle positions, their mean square displacement and apparent diffusion coefficient.
 Made for a presentation purpose.